SonyaMoisset/MOOC-AGILE-Agile-Development-Specialization/course2.md

 - How do you use Lean Startup to test user motivation?
 - How do you prepare a design sprint to test motivation?
 - How do you run a design sprint to test motivation?

+#### Week 4
+##### Testing Usability in Design Sprints
+- A Systematic View of Usability
+- How do you prepare a design sprint to test usabilty?
+- How do you run a design sprint to test usabilty?